-I’m convinced heaven is filled with these Apple Pie Cinnamon Rolls.
+I’m convinced heaven is filled with these cinnamon rolls filled with apple pie filling.
 Just one after another dropping from the sky freely and endlessly…

 You can eat them every moment every day and never gain an extra pound.